Which U.S. states tip most? A new study breaks down gratuity rates across the country.

 New Hampshire residents are the No. 1 tippers in the country, according to the LendingTree study.
 On average, they leave a gratuity of 16.07% of spending on food away from home — falling within the standard range of 15% to 20% tips at restaurants.
 New Hampshire's average tipping rate is four times that of the nation's lowest tipping state, which is Utah at 4.09%.

 But that's not to say Utah residents are stingy.
-As LendingTree points out, average tipping rates hinge on how much people in each state spend on food outside the home — which includes full-service restaurants as well as fast food place and even vending machines.
+As LendingTree points out, average tipping rates hinge on how much people in each state spend on food outside the home — that includes full-service restaurants as well as fast-food place and even vending machines.
 In other words, not all food that's consumed outside the home is purchased at establishments where tipping is common.

 "If people in one state tend to dine at full-service restaurants far more often than those in another state, it stands to reason their overall percentage spent on tips would be higher," LendingTree Chief Consumer Financial Analyst Matt Schulz wrote in the study.

-Next in line after New Hampshire is Washington D.C.
-Denizens of the U.S. capital tip roughly 12.65% on average, when they eat out.
+After New Hampshire, residents of Washington, D.C., are the nation's biggest tippers.
+People in the U.S. capital on average tip 12.65% when eating out.

-LendingTree's data indicates that the highest tippers tend to be located on the East Coast, while the lowest are concentrated in the South and Western U.S. See the full rankings below.
+LendingTree's data indicates that the highest tippers tend to be located on the East Coast, while the lowest are concentrated in the South and western states.
+See the full rankings below.

 - New Hampshire: 16.07%